If there’s one part of kayaking that’s not fun, it’s when your kayak flips over.

 There's many ways your kayak can flip, but the most common ones are big waves, strong currents and excessive weight.

-Although kayaks are designed for maximum stability no matter the conditions, accidents happen and knowing what to do can help you avoid an unpleasant experience.
+Although kayaks are designed for maximum stability, accidents happen and knowing what to do can help you avoid an unpleasant experience.

 There are three things to take into consideration in the event your kayak flips:

-The third thing is to practice flipping and re-entering your kayak in calm, shallow water.
+Practice beforehand.
 There’s no reason to wait until an emergency.
-You should know exactly what you’re doing ahead of time in order to build confidence and make the process fast and simple.
+You should be practicing in calm shallow water and know exactly what you’re doing ahead of time in order to make the process fast and simple.

 Here’s the correct way to re-enter the two main types of kayaks: